Great Lakes - PGDM & PGPM Admissions 2026

 Download Now: CAT 2025 Quantitative Aptitude Cheat Sheet PDF

 In the last stage of preparation CAT 2025 formula sheet will help you to recall key concepts, save revision time, and improve accuracy in problem-solving.
 Having all important formulas from Arithmetic, Algebra, Geometry, and Modern Math in one place boosts your speed and confidence while attempting Quantitative Aptitude questions in the exam.
-It is helpful in following manners:
+It is helpful in the following ways:

 Saves Time During CAT Revision